-Click for: general guidance, additional details, the scientific brief.
-Click here for more of our harm reduction guidance and graphics.
+Click for more from the CDC: general guidance, travel guidance and the scientific brief.
+Click here for our harm reduction guidance and graphics.

-Increasing real-world data shows that COVID vaccines are safe and highly effective in preventing both asymptomatic and symptomatic infection.
+and highly effective in preventing both asymptomatic and symptomatic infection.
 A new CDC study shows how fully vaccinated high-risk frontline workers who were tested weekly were 90% less likely to get any infection, including asymptomatic infections.